 \section{Introduction}

 One of the largest open questions concerning core-collapse supernovae (CCSNe) is their explosion mechanism.
-Recent years saw two intensively studied theoretical explosion mechanisms, the delayed neutrino mechanism (e.g., \citealt{Bambaetal2025CasA, Bocciolietal2025, EggenbergerAndersenetal2025, Huangetal2025, Imashevaetal2025, Laplaceetal2025, Maltsevetal2025, Maunderetal2025, Morietal2025, Mulleretal2025, Nakamuraetal2025, SykesMuller2025, Janka2025, Orlandoetal20251987A, ParadisoCoughlin2025, Tsunaetal2025, Vinketal2025, WangBurrows2025, Willcoxetal2025, Mukazhanov2025, Raffeltetal2025, Vartanyanetal2025})\footnote{For recent talks on the neutrino-driven mechanism see, e.g., \citealt{Janka2025Padova}, \url{https://www.memsait.it/videomemorie/volume-2-2025/VIDEOMEM_2_2025.46.mp4}, and \url{https://www.youtube.com/watch?v=nRfDPPSmnzI&t=100s}}, and the jittering jets explosion mechanism (JJEM; e.g., \citealt{Bearetal2025Puppis, Braudoetal2025, Kumar2025, Shishkinetal2025S147, Soker2025Learning, SokerAkashi2025, WangShishkinSoker2025})\footnote{For a talk on the JJEM see \citealt{Soker2025Padova}: \url{https://www.memsait.it/videomemorie/volume-2-2025/VIDEOMEM_2_2025.47.mp4}}.
+Recent years saw two intensively studied theoretical explosion mechanisms, the delayed neutrino mechanism (e.g., \citealt{Huangetal2025, Imashevaetal2025, Laplaceetal2025, Maltsevetal2025, Maunderetal2025, Morietal2025, Mulleretal2025, Nakamuraetal2025, SykesMuller2025, Janka2025, Orlandoetal20251987A, ParadisoCoughlin2025, Tsunaetal2025, Vinketal2025, WangBurrows2025, Willcoxetal2025, Mukazhanov2025, Raffeltetal2025, Vartanyanetal2025})\footnote{For recent talks on the neutrino-driven mechanism see, e.g., \citealt{Janka2025Padova}, \url{https://www.memsait.it/videomemorie/volume-2-2025/VIDEOMEM_2_2025.46.mp4}, and \url{https://www.youtube.com/watch?v=nRfDPPSmnzI&t=100s}}, and the jittering jets explosion mechanism (JJEM; e.g., \citealt{Bearetal2025Puppis, Braudoetal2025, Kumar2025, Shishkinetal2025S147, Soker2025Learning, SokerAkashi2025, WangShishkinSoker2025})\footnote{For a talk on the JJEM see \citealt{Soker2025Padova}: \url{https://www.memsait.it/videomemorie/volume-2-2025/VIDEOMEM_2_2025.47.mp4}}.
 The magnetorotational explosion mechanism, which involves fixed-axis jets (e.g., \citealt{Shibataetal2025}) and applies to rare cases of rapidly rotating pre-collapse cores, attributes most CCSNe to the neutrino-driven mechanism.
 Therefore, it is not an alternative explosion mechanism for most CCSNe.

+In the JJEM, several to about twenty pairs of opposite jets along different axes that an intermittent accretion disk around the newly born neutron star launches within several seconds, explode the star.
+The source of the stochastic angular momentum of the intermittent accretion disks is the motion in the convective zones of the pre-collapse core.
+The convective motion seeds instabilities around the neutron star that amplify the angular momentum fluctuations.
+The large angular momentum fluctuations of the accreted mass onto the newly born neutron star lead to the formation of the short-lived accretion disks with varying axes.
+These intermittent accretion disks launch the jittering jets that explode the star.

-The JJEM has several successes in accounting for observations, like for energetic CCSNe (for recent summaries see \citealt{Soker2024UnivReview, Soker2025Learning}).
-According to the JJEM, the transition from neutron star masses to black hole masses is continuous and sparsely populated \citep{Soker2023NSBH}, explaining the mass distribution inferred from merging compact objects (e.g., \citealt{LVK2025}).
+The JJEM has several successes in accounting for observations, such as energetic CCSNe (for recent summaries, see \citealt{Soker2024UnivReview, Soker2025Learning}).
+According to the JJEM, the transition from neutron star to black hole masses is continuous and sparsely populated \citep{Soker2023NSBH}, which explains the mass distribution inferred from merging compact objects (e.g., \citealt{LVK2025}).